aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/formatcondition/_index.md

 ### getStopIfTrue() {#getStopIfTrue--}

+<b>@deprecated.</b> Please use the 'stopIfTrue' property instead.
 True, no rules with lower priority may be applied over this rule, when this rule evaluates to true.
 Only applies for Excel 2007;

 ```javascript
 getStopIfTrue() : boolean;